Signals from the Field: What Government Cloud Security Panels Reveal About Enterprise Architecture Maturity — and Why FEAF Is the Root Cause

 About the Author

 Steve Else, Ph.D., is the Founder and Editor-in-Chief of the Enterprise Architecture Professional Journal (EAPJ.org) and a recognized thought leader in enterprise architecture.
-His research and contributions related to conferences and summits focus on the intersection of architecture governance, emerging technology integration, and organizational capability development.
+His work focuses on the intersection of architecture governance, emerging technology integration, and organizational capability development.

-Event Reference: The Carahsoft GovExperience Summit 2026: Advancing Government Service Delivery & CX was held at the Carahsoft Conference & Collaboration Center, 11493 Sunset Hills Road, Reston, Virginia.
+The Carahsoft GovExperience Summit 2026: Advancing Government Service Delivery and CX was held at the Carahsoft Conference and Collaboration Center, 11493 Sunset Hills Road, Reston, Virginia.
 The summit was organized by Government Executive Media Group and underwritten by Carahsoft Technology Corp., with gold sponsorship from Knox Systems and Salesforce.

 © 2026 Enterprise Architecture Professional Journal (EAPJ.org).
 All rights reserved.
 This article may be shared with attribution for professional and educational purposes.